firgaty/python_tutorial/Introduction.md

 ## Arithmetic Operators

-In python, there's a set of operators, some common to other languages, others not quite so.
+In Python, there's a set of operators, some common to other languages, others not quite so.
 They go as follows :

 |Sign|Name|Comments|
 |-|-|-|